-The third Jacob Jones (DE-130) was laid down 26 June 1942 by the Consolidated Steel Corp., Ltd., Orange, Tex.; launched 1 November 1942; sponsored by Mrs. L. W. Hesselman; and commissioned 29 April 1943, Lt.
-Comdr.
+The third Jacob Jones (DE-130) was laid down on 26 June 1942 at Orange, Texas, by the Consolidated Steel Corp., Ltd.,; launched on 1 November 1942; sponsored by Mrs. L. W. Hesselman; and commissioned on 29 April 1943, Lt.
+Cmdr.
 Walton B. Hinds, in command.

 After fitting out, Jacob Jones sailed on 13 May 1943 for shakedown in Bermuda waters and arrived at Charleston, S.C., on 7 July.
 On the 18th she steamed to Newport to prepare for convoy duty.
 A week later, she sailed with a convoy of Coast Guard cutters and Navy ships, which steamed to North Africa to support Allied operations in the Mediterranean.
 While escorting this convoy, Jacob Jones made her first antisubmarine attack on 7 August, firing 13 depth charges in two attacks with no discernable results.
 She arrived Casablanca, French Morocco, on 13 August; a week later she departed with Task Force 64 escorting a convoy bound back to the United States.